Who is Minnesota Gov. Tim Walz, Kamala Harris' VP running mate?

 When pressed again about his possible candidacy during a subsequent event, Walz made it clear that he wasn't going to speak on the matter and reiterated his full support for Harris.
 He did, however, quip to reporters about the surrealness of hearing his name being tossed about.

-"I've seen it out there and it's a little weird (laughs)!"
-Walz said.
+"I've seen it out there and it's a little weird!"
+Walz said with a laugh.

 Late Monday, the Democratic National Committee's virtual roll call vote closed, and the Democratic Party announced that Vice President Kamala Harris received the votes of 99% of the participating delegates.